AIR-Bench/AIR-Bench/scripts/README.md

 ## [zip_results.py](https://github.com/AIR-Bench/AIR-Bench/blob/main/scripts/zip_results.py)
-This script can compress your search results into zipfile, which can be submitted to AIR leaderboard.
+This script can compress your search results into zipfile, which can be submitted to AIR-Bench leaderboard.

 - Embedding Model + NoReranker
 ```